aklesitz/rest_reviews/0-README.md

 [data collection and cleaning](https://github.com/aklesitz/rest_reviews/blob/main/getData.py) <br>

 # Data Cleaning
-The date column pulled from the html was a phrase (either dined 2 days ago or dined on {date}), so I created a function using a regex expression to convert the colummn into a proper date format, then converted it to a datetime data type for insertion into SQL database.
+The date column pulled from the html was a phrase (either dined 2 days ago or dined on {date}), so I created a function using a regex expression to convert the colummn into a proper date format, then converted it to a datetime data type for insertion into SQL database. <br>

+The ratings pulled data as a list of lists (['Overall', '5'], ['Service', '5'], etc..), so to clean it I extracted the headers, converted the values to a list of dictionaries, and created separate dataframes for the review data (username, date, rating) and ratings data (Overall, Food, Service, Ambience) <br>

+I then used pd.concat to combine the dataframes into one and exported it to SQL.

 # Database Creation
 I used the psycopg library to create a table for SQL storage and populated it with the cleaned dataframe. <br>